neurotech/edumate-extensions/readme.md

 The result contains the student's first name, surname, birth date, current year level and age.
 It is sorted by oldest to youngest, then year level and then alphabetically by surname.

+### Future Students - International Information (future-students_international-info.sql)
+This report is a modified clone of the 'Accepted Students by Year Group' report.
+It has been modified to list all future students with a country of birth other than Australia, as well as their spoken language and what school they're currently attending.

 ### Students on Events (students-on-event.sql)
 The results from this query are referenced by **/templates/students-on-event.sxw** to produce a printable list of all students attending events for a given date range.
 This list is printed by the Printery and then distributed to the staff responsible for the students attending each event.